Keyri-Co/passkey-manager/readme.md

 Passkeys can be used to identify your site's users with high confidence since they're

-a.)
-Locked to your user's device b.)
-Can't Be Stolen or Forged c.)
-Usually require biometrics to use
+- a.)
+Locked to your user's device
+- b.)
+Can't Be Stolen or Forged
+- c.)
+Typically Requires Biometrics to Use

 ### Registration